-226. The flexibility given to universities in the use of extra budgetary resources allowed them to develop closer relationship with industry as a means of overcoming funding limitations.
+The flexibility given to universities in the use of extra budgetary resources allowed them to develop closer relationship with industry as a means of overcoming funding limitations.
 This spawned a range of university-industry agreements including informal consulting, technology contracts, technology transfer, licensing, joint research centres, university based science parks and university run enterprises.
 Of these the most unusual are the university run enterprises, which are firms active in production managed and operated by universities.
-There were 4 563 such university run enterprises in 2004, providing 1.75 billion Yuan in revenues to the universities.
+There were 4 563 such university run enterprises in 2004 providing 1.75 billion Yuan in revenues to the universities.
 In recent years, the Government has encouraged universities to allow these firms to integrate more effectively in the international markets and to protect the universities from wider commercial risks.
 In parallel with the direct participation of universities in economic activities, industries are setting up their own universities (e.g., the Jili University in Beijing).
-Recently a new phenomenon has emerged: both non-profit and private research institutes restructured on the basis of the former government-affiliated research institutes have appeared."
+Recently a new phenomenon has emerged: both non-profit and private research institutes restructured on the basis of the former governmentaffiliated research institutes (Xue and Zhou, 2007).

-227. The foregoing outlines the main reforms that have transformed the role of different actors in the RDI system and the nature of their interaction.
+The foregoing outlines the main reforms that have transformed the role of different actors in the RDI system and the nature of their interaction.
 A key point to note is that both industrial policy and science and technology policy have been seen very deliberately as instruments of a wider strategic plan for the economic growth of the country.
 The most recent example of this is the Government's Medium and Long-term S&T Plan, which aims ambitiously at reducing the "knowledge gaps" between the S&T community in China and the rest of the world and to encourage indigenous innovation as part of promoting economic growth.
 The plan is composed of a three-tier strategy.
 The first tier is the "main battlefield" - mobilising two-thirds of all S&T capabilities and resources in the service of economic growth.
 The second-tier refers to developing frontier areas of technology.
 The third and the smallest tier consists of developing basic science.

-228. The strategic policy directions have been well supported by a large number of programmes, some of them already mentioned above.
+The strategic policy directions have been well supported by a large number of programmes, some of them already mentioned above.
 In the first category - main battlefield - fall such programmes as the Key Technologies R&D programme (initiated in 1982), the Spark Programme (initiated in 1986), the National S&T Achievement Diffusion Programme (introduced in 1990), and the Innovation Fund for Small and Medium-Sized Enterprises (introduced in 1999).
-In the second category - support for high-tech industry - come such programme (initiated in 1988).
+In the second category - support for high-tech industry - come such programmes as the High-Tech R&D Programme (863 Programme introduced in 1986) and the Torch Programme (initiated in 1988).
 In the third category - support for basic research - fall such programmes as the State Key Laboratory Programme (initiated in 1984), the National Natural Science Foundation of China (initiated in 1986) and the National Basic Research Priorities Programme ("Climbing Programme", started in 1992).